AnyAttack: Towards Large-scale Self-supervised Adversarial Attacks on Vision-language Models: Experiments

 \subsection{Experimental Setup}

-\paragraph{Baselines}
+\paragraph{Baselines.}

-We first employed the state-of-the-art (SOTA) targeted adversarial attack for VLMs, referred to as AttackVLM~\citep{zhao2024evaluating}.
+We first employed state-of-the-art targeted adversarial attack on VLMs, AttackVLM~\citep{zhao2024evaluating}.
 This method includes two variations: AttackVLM-ii and AttackVLM-it, which are based on different attack objectives.
 Both methods utilize the CLIP ViT-B/32 image encoder as the surrogate model, consistent with our approach.
 Additionally, we incorporated two targeted adversarial attacks designed for visual classification models: SU~\citep{wei2023enhancing} and SASD-WS~\citep{wu2024improving}.
 Since the original cross-entropy loss used in these methods is not suitable for vision-language tasks, we modified them to employ cosine loss and mean squared error (MSE) loss to match targeted images.
 These modified methods are denoted as SU-Cos/SASD-WS-Cos and SU-MSE/SASD-WS-MSE, respectively.
-For the SU attack, the surrogate model is configurable, and we set it to align with our proposed method, namely, CLIP ViT-B/32.
-For the SASD-WS attack, we utilized the officially released weights, as its surrogate model includes a self-enhancement component.
+For the SU attack, the surrogate model is CLIP ViT-B/32.
+For the SASD-WS attack, we utilized the officially released weights, as its surrogate model with the auxiliary model.
 We denote our proposed methods as AnyAttack-Cos, AnyAttack-Bi, AnyAttack-Cos w/ Aux, and AnyAttack-Bi w/ Aux.
 These represent AnyAttack fine-tuned with \( \mathcal{L}_\text{Cos} \), fine-tuned with \( \mathcal{L}_\text{Bi} \), fine-tuned with \( \mathcal{L}_\text{Cos} \) using auxiliary models, and fine-tuned with \( \mathcal{L}_\text{Bi} \) using auxiliary models, respectively.

-\paragraph{Datasets, Models, and Tasks}
+\paragraph{Datasets, Models, and Tasks.}

 For the downstream datasets, we utilize the MSCOCO, Flickr30K, and SNLI-VE datasets.
 We employ a variety of target models, including CLIP, BLIP, BLIP2, InstructBLIP, and MiniGPT-4.
 The downstream tasks we focus on are image-text retrieval, multimodal classification, and image captioning.
 For each task, we selected the top 1,000 images.
-Additionally, following the methodology outlined in \citep{zhao2024evaluating}, we used the top 1,000 images from the ImageNet-1K validation set as clean (unrelated) images to generate adversarial examples.
+Additionally, following the methodology outlined in \citep{zhao2024evaluating}, we used the top 1,000 images from the ImageNet-1K validation set as clean (random) images to generate adversarial examples.